mvelusce/pi-wellness-log/docs/CALENDAR_VIEW.md

 - **Multi-Category Support**: Filter by specific categories (Health, Fitness, Nutrition, etc.)
 - **Show All**: View all lifestyle factors across all categories

+### ✅ Lifestyle Factor Selection
+- **Custom Selection**: Choose exactly which lifestyle factors to display on the calendar
+- **Multi-Select Interface**: Check/uncheck individual factors with a clean checkbox interface
+- **Quick Actions**: "Select All" and "Clear All" buttons for convenience
+- **Visual Indicators**: Shows count of selected factors
+- **Works with Categories**: Combine with category filter to easily select factors from specific categories

 ### ✅ Day Detail Modal
 Click on any day to:
 - **View All Factors**: See all lifestyle factors for that specific day